Empower Your Practice

 2. Select a different audio output device if echoing persists.
 External speakers or a different pair of headphones can sometimes resolve the problem quickly.

-3. Use AI Noise Cancellation Software, especially if you have tried everything above.
-Unlike hardware solutions, AI software does not depend on your environment.
-Once installed on your PC or laptop, it delivers consistent sound quality regardless of your surroundings, and it can also improve the accuracy of your transcriptions.
-These challenges are also relevant in online learning environments like Coursiv, where clear audio directly affects comprehension and the overall learning experience.
+3. Use dedicated AI noise cancellation software.
+Unlike standard hardware solutions, specialized AI software adapts to your environment.
+Once installed on your PC or laptop, it isolates human voice frequencies and delivers consistent sound quality regardless of your surroundings, drastically improving the accuracy of your transcriptions.

-So, you not only get an opportunity to sound better but also to obtain a high-quality summary of your video meetings to boost your workflow efficiency.
+So, you not only get an opportunity to sound better but also obtain a high-quality summary of your video meetings to boost your overall efficiency.

 1. Background Voice Cancellation

-This advanced audio technology isolates the primary speaker's voice, excluding other nearby voices, making your calls more efficient and professional, regardless of your location.
+This advanced audio technology isolates the primary speaker's voice, excluding other nearby voices.
+This makes your calls more efficient and professional, regardless of your physical location.

 1. Bi-directional Noise Cancellation